zhangzhics/CITS5503_Sem2/Labs/Lab3S3DynamoDB.md

 ### [2] Save to S3 by updating `cloudstorage.py`

-Write a Python script to create an S3 bucket named `<student ID>-cloudstorage`.
+Modify the download Python script, `cloudstorage.py`, to create an S3 bucket named `<student ID>-cloudstorage`.

 When the program traverses the directory starting at the root directory `rootdir`, upload each file onto the S3 bucket.
 An easy way to upload files is to use the command below: